EOxServer/eoxserver/docs/sphinx/en/rfc/rfc8.rst

 * When committing new features or significant changes to existing source code, the committer should take reasonable measures to insure that the source code continues to work.
+* Include the standard EOxServer header in every new file and set the following SVN properties:
+  * svn propset svn:keywords 'Author Date Id Revision' <new_file>
+  * svn propset svn:eol-style native <new_file>

 Legal